As Fulbright and Boren Scholars, These Bucknellians Will Take Their Curiosity Overseas

-Cole Reish '23 is headed to Daugavpils, Latvia, to study Russian as he prepares for a career in national security.
+Cole Reish '23 is headed to Daugavpils, Latvia, to study Russian as he prepares for a career in diplomacy.
 Photo by Emily Paine, Communications

 As study-abroad locations go, Latvia trails far behind popular destinations like Italy, Spain or England.

-Entering Bucknell, he knew he wanted to study a critical language — one that's important to national security like Arabic, Chinese or Russian — to prepare him for a job in federal intelligence.
+Entering Bucknell, he knew he wanted to study a critical language — one that's important to national security like Arabic, Chinese or Russian — to prepare him for a job in diplomacy.